Discrete-time maximally superintegrable systems and deformed symmetry algebras: the Calogero-Moser case: The Nijhoff--Pang discretization of the -body Calogero--Moser system and its symmetry algebra

 Then, adopting the same procedure shown in the continuous case (see~\cref{subsec:cont-symmetry-algebra}), one can express the relations, presented in~\cref{prop:commform-discrete}, in a closed form for a given $N$.
 Since the integrals of motion $\set{ F_i }_{i=1}^N $ remain unchanged under discretization, the same iterative formulas~\eqref{eq:FNstriang} are applicable.
 Moreover, by construction the same \cref{eq:KNsNp} holds true upon the replacement $K_{i,j} \mapsto \K_{i,j}$, \ie{}:

 This allows us to write the explicit form of the symmetry algebra not only for the continuous CM model, but also for its Nijhoff--Pang discretization.
-We conclude by presenting a ``summary'' statement, extending~\cref{prop:commrelfin} to the discrete setting:
+We conclude by extending \cref{prop:commrelfin} to the discrete setting:

 \begin{prop} The symmetry algebra $\widetilde \mathcal{A}^{(N)}$ of the $N$-body NPdCM model is generated by the elements of the set $\widetilde \mathcal{S}^{(N)}$~\eqref{eq:SNfidef-discr} with Poisson commutation relations given in eq.~\eqref{eq:commform-discrete}, provided the additional closure relations given in~\cref{eq:FNstriang,eq:Kdiscr-closure}.
 Moreover, $\mathcal{I}^{(N)} \coloneqq \langle F_i\rangle_{i=1}^{N}$ is an ideal of $\widetilde{\mathcal{A}}^{(N)}$.
 Finally, for any $N\geq 2$, the degree of the polynomial symmetry algebra $\widetilde{\mathcal{A}}^{(N)}$ is $2N $. \end{prop}